 Another school of thought is you need to make it quick – one page PDF – so they can get a quick result, gain quick trust in you and then be more willing to buy sooner.
 I’m not one for rules, so test what works best for you.

-I give you a host of ideas and examples of high-converting lead magnets inside the Client Pathway Mentorship Experience starting in August, but some ideas to get you started are:
+I give you a host of ideas and examples of high-converting lead magnets suited particularly to your business inside The Online Marketing Mastermind starting February 2018, but some ideas to get you started are:

 - ebook or chapter from ebook